TUDelft-books/CSBB-textbook/book/Quarter1/Week1_10.md

 - Oral exam - <a href=#sample-oral-exam-questions> Sample Questions </a>

-- Final Symposium in conjunction with local scientific concerence
+- Final Symposium (in conjunction with local scientific concerence)

-- Final reflection symposium
+- Final Reflection Symposium

-## Introduction and goals
+## Introduction and Goals

 Every project has an end point whether you're ready or not.
 And a reveal moment when researchers show what they've learned with others and talk